eviltwin7648/eviltwin7648/README.md

 - 🌱 I’m currently learning **NextJs14**

-- 👨‍💻 All of my projects are available at [eviltwin7648.github.io/](eviltwin7648.github.io/)
+- 👨‍💻 All of my projects are available at [https://portfolio-one-ruddy-35.vercel.app/](https://portfolio-one-ruddy-35.vercel.app/)

-- 💬 Ask me about **Web Development and Penetration Testing.**
+- 💬 Ask me about **Web Development.**

 - 📫 How to reach me **vishalrai10342@gmail.com**